albar965/littlenavmap-manual/src/en/GLOSSARY.rst

 SimConnect
-  A programming interface that allows applications to read and write flight simulator parameters from FSX, P3D and MSFS.
+  A programming interface that allows applications to read and write flight simulator parameters from FSX, P3D and MSFS simulators.
+  It is also used to read airports and navaids from MSFS 2024.

 STAR
   A standard terminal arrival is a flight route that usually covers the